Donniezvadah/play/README.md

 python krp.py #This is for windows
 ```

+The user will be asked between 1 Interactive or 2 Batch mode.

+1 Interactive mode will allow the user to input their own graph and user pairs.
+2 Batch mode will run the simulation on some predefine graph and user pairs.

+## Interactive Mode

+In interactive mode, the user will be asked to input the number of nodes and the number of user pairs.
+Make use of instruction from the input requestions ie "Enter the number of nodes: " to input the number of nodes.

 The script's `if __name__ == "__main__":` block is configured to run a default scenario.

 ### Running the Tests